Eleftherios Venizelos: Events at Akrotiri

 Venizelos, at that time, was on an electoral tour of the island.
-Once he "saw Canea in flames", he hurried to Malaxa, near Chania, where a group of about 2,000 rebels had assembled and established himself as their header.
+Once he "saw Canea in flames", he hurried to Malaxa, near Chania, where a group of about 2,000 rebels had assembled and established himself as their leader.
 He proposed an attack, along with other rebels, on the Turkish forces at Akrotiri to displace them from the plains (Malaxa is at a higher altitude).
 Venizelos' subsequent actions at Akrotiri form a central set-piece in his myth.
 People composed poems on Akrotiri and his role there; editorials and articles spoke about his bravery, visions, and diplomatic genius as the inevitable accompaniment of later greatness.
 Venizelos spent the night in Akrotiri and a Greek flag was raised.
 The Ottoman forces requested help from the foreign admirals and attacked the rebels, with the ships of the Great Powers bombarding the rebel positions at Akrotiri.
 A shell threw down the flag, which was raised up again immediately.
 The mythologizing became more pronounced when we come to his actions in that February, as the following quotes display:

 On 20th of February [he] was ordered by the admirals to lower the flag and disband his rebel force.
 He refused!

 Venizelos turned towards the port of Souda, where the warships were anchored, and explained: "You have cannon-balls – fire away!
 But our flag will not come down" ... [after the flag was hit] Venizelos ran forward; his friends stopped him; why expose a valuable life so uselessly?